Honda RA271: Engine and transmission

 Honda's F1 engine, the RA271E, was designed by Tadashi Kume and built in the same facility as the car, useful for design purposes.
 This was an advantage for teams such as Honda, Ferrari and Porsche, who built their engines in house, as opposed to others such as Brabham and Lotus, who bought theirs in from outside.
 The RA271E was a normally aspirated unit with twelve cylinders in a 'V' formation.
 The design featured twelve separate exhausts, six on each side of the body, which made the car very distinctive as opposed to the 'four-into-one' layout preferred by the V8 teams.
 The engine was water-cooled with nose-mounted radiators.

 The engine dimensions of the 1965 48-valve V12 were 58.1 x 47.0 mm, 1,495.28 cc.
-Power output of 230 bhp @ 13,000 rpm was quoted—this was the most powerful F1 engine of 1965.
+Power output of 230 bhp at 13,000 rpm was quoted—this was the most powerful F1 engine of 1965.
 The engine was safe to 14,000 rpm.
 Since the 1967 4-cylinder 498.57 cc engine (57.5 x 48.0 mm) eventually gave almost 90 bhp at 12,600 rpm, the V12 had the potential of 270 bhp with further development.
 It used 12 Keihin carburetors, one for each cylinder, later to be replaced by low-pressure fuel injection before entry into the Italian GP.

 Honda also built their own gearbox for the project, a six-speed sequential shift box.